Through intervention and prevention programming and strategies we assist children whose lives are impacted by parental incarceration.

 - Children's support group guided by an established, evaluated and copyrighted core curriculum

 - Information and groups for parents, caregivers, school personnel/administration and service providers on the unique needs of these children

-- Assistance to caregivers with resources that can help with financial, housing, transportation, employment and other concerns or stressors
+- Assistance to caregivers with resources that can help with financial, housing, transportation, employment and other concerns or family and household stressors

-- Support for healthy family reunification when the incarcerated parent is released
+- Support for healthy family reunification and reintegration when the incarcerated parent is released

 If you, or someone you know, would benefit from these services, please contact:

 Fran Bolin, Executive Director

 What is the Milk and Cookies Children's Program?